 Chief Technology Officer

 Josh is a technologist and longtime digital rights advocate and a co-founder of CDR.
 He oversees the development and implementation of the CDR Link platform, the Waterbear data collection and analysis platform, and other aspects of CDR’s technical infrastructure.
-He is founder and director of Digital Security Exchange, the CDR’s US community, and was previously advocacy director at Access Now and campaign director at Free Press, where he helped lead global efforts to protect free expression online, fight for privacy, secure strong open internet rules, and reign in government surveillance.
+He is founder and director of Digital Security Exchange, the CDR’s US community, and was previously advocacy director at Access Now and campaign director at Free Press, where he helped lead global efforts to protect free expression online, fight for privacy, secure strong open internet rules, and rein in government surveillance.

 Tiffany is the community ambassador gal at Okthanks, a design firm aiming to deliver user experiences that are easily embraced by people in their everyday life.
 At CDR she helps to bring that same perspective and care into operations and management.
 She has a degree in Peace and Justice from the Joan B. Kroc Institute for Peace and Justice at the University of San Diego and enjoys learning about all aspects of empowering and protecting lives.